What Does HTN MTN LTN Mean on TikTok? Looks Rating Explained

 In these spaces, the “tier system” became a way of categorizing people.
 TikTok then did what TikTok always does!
 Took the concept, simplified it into snappy acronyms, and made it into a meme.

-PSL Scale: Where HTN, MTN, and LTN Fit
+PSL Scale: How TikTok Uses HTN, MTN, and LTN

 • LTN: Around 4 or below (struggling to be seen as attractive).

-Think of it like a video game ranking system, except instead of measuring skill points, it’s all about how your face card plays in real life.
+Think of it like a video game ranking system, except instead of measuring skill points, it’s all about how your "face card" plays on the internet humor.

 Breaking Down the Tiers